Northeastern Minnesotans for Wilderness (NMW)*

 Sydney is experienced in political campaigns and is excited to do everything possible to save the Boundary Waters.
 She has worked with campaigns on every level from school board to the president but most recently helped lead the successful Jacob Frey for Mayor campaign.
 She is a graduate of the University of Minnesota, where she got her start as an organizer for MPIRG.
 She lives in Northeast Minneapolis and when not trying to save the world she likes to explore from the seat of a bike or in the chapters of a good book.

-Megan was born and raised in Minnesota and took many trips to the Northwoods in her youth with her family.
-This fueled her love for the outdoors and got her passionate about hiking, camping, canoeing, rock climbing and snowboarding.
+Megan was born and raised in Minnesota and took many trips to the North throughout her life.
+This fueled her love for the outdoors and passion for paddling, hiking, camping, rock climbing and snowboarding.
 She graduated from the University of Minnesota in 2016 with a B.A. in Strategic Communications with a minor in Design.
-Megan is passionate about being storytelling, protecting the environment and planning adventures in the woods.
+Megan is passionate about storytelling, protecting the environment and planning adventures in the Wilderness.

 Regional Organizer & Ely Office Manager